coded-aesthetics/l-systems/README.md

 ## Architecture

-This project has been refactored into a clean, modular architecture for better maintainability and extensibility:
+This project has been refactored into a clean, modular architecture for better maintainability and extensibility, with database-backed plant storage via a Flask API:

 ### Core Modules (`src/core/`)
 - **`LSystemState.ts`** - Core types and interfaces